What is a complaint, and when should it be recorded?

 - helps us monitor telco compliance with complaints-handling rules

-- assists our public reporting of complaints-handling performance across the industry.
+- informs our public reporting of complaints-handling performance across the industry, including individual telco rankings.